Become part of the group securing the future of this legendary Brighton pub.

-If we're successful, we'll be able to run The Greys as a community freehouse with real ales, craft beers and local favourites, and a warm and friendly welcome.
+If we're successful, we'll be able to run The Greys as a community freehouse with real ales, craft and Belgium beers and local favourites, and of course the internationally famous music offering.

 We want The Greys to be owned and used by the people who'll love it – you!

 You'll become an owner of the pub alongside like-minded fellow investors.
-And if we hit our trading targets, we'll be able to offer small rates of interest to investors and allow you to be repaid your investment in the future.
+And if we hit our trading targets, we'll be able to offer interest to investors and allow you to be repaid your investment in the future.

 Caroline Lucas MP - "Local pubs play such an important role in our communities, and with so many at risk of closure and redevelopment, I fully support the Crowdfunder to purchase The Greys and keep it open for community use.
 It's a pub that's full of character, with such potential to be an amazing community resource in residents' hands.
 I wish the campaign every success, and I hope that everyone gets behind the Crowdfunder so that The Greys can remain open to serve the Hanover area as a meeting place, live entertainment venue, and so much more, for many years to come."